It is the firm's responsibility to decide whether a transaction should be reported to us. We explain when a transaction is reportable.

-To be reportable an instrument must be considered a financial instrument under Annex I Section C of MiFID II and be admitted to trading or traded on a trading venue within the scope of MiFID II.
+Find out how an instrument to be reportable must be considered a financial instrument specified in Part 1 of Schedule 2 to the Regulated Activities Order and be admitted to trading or traded on a trading venue within scope of the UK MiFID framework.

-Under Article 26(2) MiFIR, the obligation in article 26(1) MiFIR for investment firms which execute transactions in financial instrument will apply if the instrument falls into one of the following three categories, irrespective of whether such transactions are carried out on the trading venue:
+Under Article 26(2) UK MiFIR, the obligation in Article 26(1) UK MiFIR for investment firms which execute transactions in financial instrument will apply if the instrument falls into 1 of the following 3 categories, irrespective of whether such transactions are carried out on the trading venue:

-- Article 26(2)(b) financial instruments where the underlying is a financial instrument traded on a trading venue.
-The underlying applicable to various categories of instruments is set out in field 47 (underlying instrument code) of Commission Delegated Regulation (EU) 2017/590.
+- Article 26(2)(b) financial instruments where the underlying is a financial instrument traded on a UK, Gibraltar or EU trading venue.
+The underlying applicable to various categories of instruments is set out in field 47 (underlying instrument code) of Commission Delegated Regulation (EU) 2017/590 (RTS 22) as onshored.

-- Article 26(2)(c) financial instruments where the underlying is an index or a basket composed of financial instruments traded on a trading venue.
-To be reportable under article 26(2)(c) the index (or indices) or basket only needs to include one financial instrument that is traded on a trading venue.
-Financial instruments that have more than one index as an underlying are also reportable under article 26(2)(c)
+- Article 26(2)(c) financial instruments where the underlying is an index or a basket composed of financial instruments traded on a UK, Gibraltar or EU trading venue.
+To be reportable under Article 26(2)(c) the index (or indices) or basket only needs to include one financial instrument that is traded on a trading venue.
+Financial instruments that have more than one index as an underlying are also reportable under Article 26(2)(c).